Vyral/krissy-mireles/_posts/2019-01-25-dont-buy-a-new-construction-home-without-an-agent.md

 6:01 - Is forgoing representation actually less expensive?

-6:34 - How and why to contact our team
+6:34 - How and why you should contact our team

 7:03 - How to get your real estate questions answered in a future video